MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ```
 ````

-This is because `main` and `zen` have development histories which have diverged.
+This is because `main` and `zen` have development histories that have diverged.
 `git` had to do some work in this case to merge the branches.
 A *merge commit* was created.